scylladb/scylladb/docs/faq.rst

 Never fear though, on the first compaction that occurs between the data and the tombstone, the data will be expunged completely and the corresponding disk space recovered.

-What are seeds?
-^^^^^^^^^^^^^^^

-Seeds are used during startup to discover the cluster.
-They are referred by new nodes on bootstrap to learn about other nodes in the ring.
-When you add a new node to the cluster, you must specify one live seed to contact.

-In ScyllaDB versions earlier than ScyllaDB Open Source 4.3 and ScyllaDB Enterprise 2021.1, a seed node has an additional
-function: it assists with gossip convergence.
-See :doc:`ScyllaDB Seed Nodes </kb/seed-nodes/>` for details.

-We recommend updating your ScyllaDB to version 4.3 or later (Open Source) or 2021.1 or later (Enterprise).

 .. _faq-raid0-required:

 Is RAID0 required for ScyllaDB?
 Why?